kaantemel/EyeTrackingController/README.md

 ## Calibration
 Calibration is straightforward and does not require any specific user interaction, thanks to the robust design which uses simple eye movement detection without the need for precise pupil tracking.

 ## Acknowledgments
 - Prof. Dr. Tillmann Schwörer and Prof. Dr. Stephan Doerfel for their guidance.
 - Prof. Dr. Florian Schatz for project oversight and support.

-## Limitations
-- Requires a well-lit environment for accurate detection.
-- May need calibration for different lighting and facial features.

-## Future Improvements
-- Add support for more complex grids.
-- Improve robustness in varying lighting conditions.
-- Implement a calibration routine for different users.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)